mbrukman/a-conceptual-overview-of-asyncio/readme.md

 `coroutine.send(arg)` is the method used to start and/or resume a coroutine.

-If the coroutine was paused and is now being resumed, the argument arg will be provided as the return-value of the await which originally paused it.
-When starting a coroutine you use `coroutine.send(None)`.
+If the coroutine was paused and is now being resumed, the argument arg will be provided as the return-value of the `yield` statement which originally paused it.
+When starting a coroutine, or when there's no value you want to send in, you use `coroutine.send(None)`.
 The small snippet below illustrates both ways of using `coroutine.send(arg)`.

 ```python